Rewards and Consequences

 At Kings Langley School, we believe that students should be recognised for the things they do, their contributions to the school community, and the conscientious effort they make in their learning, both academically and as an individual.
 Rewards can be short-lived but recognition empowers students to build self-esteem as well as recognising the impact that they have on their own progress and development.

-Students in all year groups (Yr.7-13) are awarded ‘recognition points’ for a wide variety of reasons and we encourage students to consider how being recognised in these areas, can contribute to a rewarding and enjoyable time at our school.
+Students in all year groups (Yr.7-11) are awarded ‘recognition points’ for a wide variety of reasons and we encourage students to consider how being recognised in these areas, can contribute to a rewarding and enjoyable time at our school.
 We aim to support student well-being and self-actualisation by recognising the positive actions they take every lesson, every day.
+Students in the Sixth Form are awarded 'scholar points' in recognition of displaying a commitment to studies, higher-level independent working, demonstrating aspiration and determination to succeed.
+Students work towards achieving their role model award which is awarded in recognition of their contribution to the wider school community.

 Recognition Points